+10. State and local government should encourage where appropriate businesses that especially benefit the community.
+ECONOMIC DEVELOP-MENT INITIATIVES should include citizen and community input.
 The type and size of businesses provided incentives (tax, loans, bonds, etc.) should be the result of local community participation.

-- 11. Pension funds, the result of workers' investments, should be examined as additional sources of capital for small business.
+11. Pension funds, the result of workers' investments, should be examined as additional sources of capital for small business.
 Definitions of "fiscally prudent" need to be broadened within acceptable margins of safety to include investments beyond the current practices (and a credit rating system) almost exclusively benefiting large corporations.
 Investment managers need to be given discretionary powers to channel these monies, now in the trillions of dollars, into productive small and mid-sized businesses at the local level.

 12. Insurance costs need to be brought down by means of active engagement with the insurance industry.
-Insurance pools, for example, of the kind offered businesses in the association, "Business for Social Responsibility," need to be expanded. - 13.
-"One-stop" offices should be set-up by government to assist individuals who want to change careers, or go into business for the first time. - 14.
-HOME-BASED BUSINESSES and NEIGHBORHOOD-BASED BUSINESSES need to be assisted by forward-looking planning, not hurt by out-of-date zoning ordinances.
+Insurance pools, for example, of the kind offered businesses in the association, "Business for Social Responsibility", need to be expanded.

+Responsibility", need to be expanded.
+13. "One-stop" offices should be setup by government to assist individuals who want to change careers, or go into business for the first time.

+14. HOME-BASED BUSINESSES AND NEIGHBORHOOD-BASED BUSINESSES need to be assisted by forward-looking planning, not hurt by out-of-date zoning ordinances.
 "Telecommuting" and "home offices" should be aided, not hindered, by government.